 The paper copy of a certificate is kept in the medical institution for 3 calendar years.
+The certificate is issued free of charge.

 Factors enhancing registration of births

 Registration of births is directly related to a number of state programs and it encourages stakeholders to perform comprehensive registration of newborns timely.
 Mentioned programs include: